 - If you have no previous history of study, you can gain admission to UWA through this test.

 - Mature-age Access Program

 - This allows people with little or no previous tertiary study the opportunity to begin on a trial basis.
 After successfully completing a provisional enrolment program and satisfying course requirements along the way, you'll be offered full enrolment in your degree course with credit for units already passed.

 - Previous study

-- If you've studied at another university or a TAFE college, you may be able to use the results from your previous study to gain entry.
+- If you've completed Year 12 at WACE/TEE level (or equivalent), or studied at another university or a TAFE college, you may be able to use the results from your previous study to gain entry.